 Filtered wines are those whose yeasts and microbes, technically raw wine or blind wine, undergo filtration processes.
-This is the same process as CBD Oil.
+They are similar to popular home water filtration units.
 The wine is cleared from these unwanted particles and retains its purity before bottling.

 Unfiltered wines are those that skip the filtration process, but this doesn’t mean they remain cloudy.
 This type of wine is produced by settling the yeast down and siphoning the liquid after the yeast particles have settled down.
 It produces the same quality as filtered wine without the expensive and intricate filtration machines and processes.

 There is no major change or improvement in taste with unfiltered wine compared to filtered types.
 The particles have no part in improving the flavours or the yeast bringing flavour factors to the wine.

 It is in the second filtration process that makes wine safe for consumption.
 Removing this process would expose your wine to the dangers of spoiling and biochemical damages in wine quality.